A unifying approach to tropicalization: Scheme theory

 \subsection{Ordered blue schemes}

 Every open subset $U$ of an ordered blueprinted space $X$ is naturally an ordered blueprinted space with respect to the restriction of the structure sheaf $\cO_X$ to $U$.
 An \emph{affine open of $X$} is an open subset that is isomorphic to the spectrum of an ordered blueprint.
 An \emph{ordered blue scheme} is an ordered blueprinted space $X$ such that every point has an affine open neighbourhood.
 A morphism of ordered blue schemes is a morphism of $\OBlpr$-spaces.
-We denote the category of ordered blue schemes by $\Sch_\Fun$.
+We denote the category of ordered blue schemes by $\OBSch$.

-We collect some consequences of Theorem \ref{thm: globalization}; cf.\ \cite{blueprints1} for more details.
-The category $\Sch_\Fun$ contains all finite limits.
+We collect some facts about ordered blue schemes; for proofs cf.\ \cite{blueprints1} and \cite[Thm.\ 4.11]{Baker-Lorscheid18}.
+The category $\OBSch$ contains all finite limits.
 The fibre product of ordered blue schemes is constructed as in usual scheme theory.
 In particular, the fibre product of a diagram $X\to Z\leftarrow Y$ of affine ordered blue schemes is represented by $\Spec\bigl(\Gamma X\otimes_{\Gamma Z} \Gamma Y\bigr)$.
-Note that $\Spec \Fun$ is a terminal object, which justifies the notation $\Sch_\Fun$.
+Note that $\Spec \Fun$ is a terminal object.

-More generally, we define for any ordered blueprint $B$ the category $\Sch_B$ of \emph{ordered blue $B$-schemes} as the category whose objects are morphisms $X\to\Spec B$ of ordered blue schemes and whose morphisms are morphisms $X\to Y$ of ordered blue schemes that commute with the structure maps $X\to\Spec B$ and $Y\to\Spec B$.
+More generally, we define for any ordered blueprint $B$ the category $\OBSch_B$ of \emph{ordered blue $B$-schemes} as the category whose objects are morphisms $X\to\Spec B$ of ordered blue schemes and whose morphisms are morphisms $X\to Y$ of ordered blue schemes that commute with the structure maps $X\to\Spec B$ and $Y\to\Spec B$.